obriencj/koji-smoky-dingo/docs/commands/latest-archives.rst

                        Default: use the configured topdir

  Build Filtering Options:
-   --build-type TYPE   Only show archives for the given build type.
+   --type TYPE         Only show archives for the given build type.
 Example
                        types are rpm, maven, image, win.
 Default: show all archives.
-   --rpm               --build-type=rpm
+   --rpm               Synonym for --type=rpm
-   --maven             --build-type=maven
-   --image             --build-type=image
+   --maven             Synonym for --type=maven --image             Synonym for --type=image
-   --win               --build-type=win
+   --win               Synonym for --type=win

  Archive Filtering Options:
    --archive-type EXT  Only show archives with the given archive type.
 Can be